 Here's the old train route from Mukden south to Beijing:

-the long railroad bridge over a flood was at Shan-hai-kuan, at the river delta flood-plain:
+the long railroad bridge over a flooded river below was most likely at Shan-hai-kuan, at the river delta flood-plain:

 this was the SMR company brochure map, showing the Great Wall ending in Shan-hai-kuan:

-On a sunny day the following morning, the train passes through scenes of ancient stone walls and beautiful flowers.
+On a sunny day the following morning, the train passes through scenes of the ancient stone city-walls and beautiful flowers.
 She eventually arrives at the Beijing train station, set between two enormous structures, the Guardhouse and the Chien Men Gate:

 the Beijing station where Father waited to pick her up, and complimented her on making the journey by herself: